 Let’s start from the basic issue of purpose.
 How can research which seeks to understand language teachers’ beliefs be justified?
 Twenty years ago simply invoking ‘belief’ was sufficient justification because research of that kind was a novelty.
 Today this is no longer the case; the argument that we must study teachers’ beliefs about a particular topic because there is a ‘gap’ in research knowledge is no longer sufficient – there needs be some stronger theoretical and/or practical rationale for the work.
 Much recent work I have examined, though, lacks a strong sense of purpose.
 The study of beliefs is often motivated by researchers’ interest in a particular topic (whether the participating teachers are interested in it does not always seem to matter) and the purpose of the research is to analyse teachers’ stated beliefs on that topic.
 Why documenting teachers’ beliefs in this way is important is never fully explored beyond the need for ‘more research’.

 Some studies go further by comparing what teachers say (stated, professed or espoused beliefs) with what they do.
 Typically, stated beliefs are first elicited then compared to what happens in a (normally small) number of observed lessons.
 Why such comparisons are of relevance or value, though, often remains undiscussed.
 Such studies often conclude (quite predictably) that teachers’ stated beliefs are not congruent with their observed practices.
 Again, why is this important and how does an awareness of this gap take the field of language teaching forward?
-For example, it could be argued that making teachers awareness of mismatches between stated beliefs and actual practices can stimulate reflection that enhances professional development (e.g. Farrell & Ives 2015).
+For example, it could be argued that making teachers aware of mismatches between stated beliefs and actual practices can stimulate reflection that enhances professional development (e.g. Farrell & Ives 2015).

 In addition to a lost sense of purpose, research on language teachers’ beliefs remains methodologically unsophisticated.
 Questionnaires continue to be the dominant mechanism for accessing teachers’ beliefs, despite recurring warnings over the years about the limitations of this approach.
 The fact that the questionnaires used are often not well-designed simply exacerbates these limitations.
 It is well-established that beliefs elicited via short decontextualized Likert-scale items will often reflect what respondents feel is ideal, expected, or socially-desirable.
 And it should not be at all surprising that the beliefs elicited in this manner are not congruent with what teachers do in the classroom.
 In fact, the lack of congruence is so predictable that (in the absence of a clear justification) the value of such comparisons needs to be severely questioned.